microsoft/teams-ai/getting-started/CONCEPTS/USER-AUTH.md

 If multiple settings are configured, then the user can be authenticated into multiple services through the manual triggering of the sign in flow.

-**Note:** Once the sign in flow completes the application is NOT redirected back to it's previous task, when triggered from message activity or in action handler.
+**Note:** Once the sign in flow completes when triggered from a message activity or an action handler, the application is NOT redirected back to its previous task.
 This means that if user authentication is triggered through a message extension, then the same activity will be sent again to the bot after sign in completes.
-But if sign in is triggered when the incomming activity is a message then the same activitiy will NOT be sent again to the bot after sign in completes.
+But if sign in is triggered when the incoming activity is a message then the same activity will NOT be sent again to the bot after sign in completes.

 ### Handling sign in success or failure